apache/druid/docs/configuration/logging.md

 Apache Druid processes will emit logs that are useful for debugging to the console.
 Druid processes also emit periodic metrics about their state.
 For more about metrics, see [Configuration](../configuration/index.md#enabling-metrics).
 Metric logs are printed to the console by default, and can be disabled with `-Ddruid.emitter.logging.logLevel=debug`.

 Druid uses [log4j2](http://logging.apache.org/log4j/2.x/) for logging.
-Logging can be configured with a log4j2.xml file.
-Add the path to the directory containing the log4j2.xml file (e.g. the _common/ dir) to your classpath if you want to override default Druid log configuration.
-Note that this directory should be earlier in the classpath than the druid jars.
-The easiest way to do this is to prefix the classpath with the config dir.

-To enable java logging to go through log4j2, set the `-Djava.util.logging.manager=org.apache.logging.log4j.jul.LogManager` server parameter.
+Its configuration file locates at conf/druid/{config}/_common/log4j2.xml.

+By default, Druid uses `RollingRandomAccessFile` for rollover daily, and keeps log files up to 7 days.
+If that's not suitable in your case, you could modify the log4j2.xml to meet your need.

-An example log4j2.xml ships with Druid under config/_common/log4j2.xml, and a sample file is also shown below:
+An example log4j2.xml ships with Druid under conf/druid/{config}/_common/log4j2.xml, and a sample file is also shown below:

 ```
 <?xml version="1.0" encoding="UTF-8" ?>